elastic/elasticsearch-labs/notebooks/search/README.md

 - Transform fields in the sample dataset into embeddings using the Sentence Transformer model and index them into Elasticsearch.
 - Use filtering with a `kNN` semantic search.
 - Walk through a super simple toy example that demonstrates, step by step, how multilingual search works across languages, and within non-English languages.

+### 6. Synonyms API quick start

+In the [`06-synonyms-api.ipynb`](./06-synonymys-api.ipynb) notebook, you'll learn how to:

+- Create a synonyms set
+- Configure an index to use search-time synonyms
+- Update synonyms in real time
+- Run queries that are enhanced by synonyms